Have you tried every trick available on store shelves to keep your garden pest and disease-free, and still find yourself in fear of losing the war?

 Well, you should know there are many natural approaches to keeping your garden clear of pests and bursting with vitality.

-However, any treatment takes around two to four weeks to show results.
+However, any treatment takes around 2-4 weeks to show results.
 If you are ready to kick pests and disease from your garden for good, you need to try these tips:

 How to Protect a Garden

 Practicing proper sanitation is one of the leading ways to keep your garden both disease and pest free.
 If you clean up debris from the plants you don’t give disease or pests anywhere to hide, which will give your garden a layer of protection.

 2. Sturdy Fences Make Good Neighbors

 If you are dealing with larger pests in your garden, like deer, consider adding a sturdy fence to the perimeter of your yard or property.
 These fences will make it difficult for the deer to munch on your food.
 They’ll begin to look for another food source which isn’t quite as hard to reach.

 When you find harmful insects in your garden, the best way to deter them is to invite good insects into it.
 These beneficial insects will eat harmful insects.
 Consider attracting bugs such as:

 You can also attract bats to your garden who would love to munch on harmful bugs.

 There are certain bugs in your garden you will be able to see easily.
 Bugs like slugs, Japanese Beetles, cabbage worms, and squash bugs should be visible.
 When you see them, pick them off your plants and remove them from your garden.